hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 We go to Google Colab notebook, we select one of these two files:

-  :thong_sandal: **Organized Data/Scripts/Model Evaluation To characterize The Heat Load_winter.ipynb**
+  :thong_sandal: **Organized Data/Scripts/Model Evaluation To characterize The Heat Load_winter.ipynb** : This file is dedicated for the models of the winter term.
+  :thong_sandal: **Organized Data/Scripts/Model Evaluation To characterize The Heat Load_shoulder** : This file is dedicated for the models of the shoulder term.